North Island Geyser, Lake Turkana

-This island is crossed by a fault line – Turkana Rift – in north-east – south-west direction.
-In the southern part of the island there are observed hot springs and steam vents, fumaroles and solfataras.
+This island is crossed by a fault line – Turkana Rift – in the north-east – south-west direction.
+In the southern part of the island, there are observed hot springs and steam vents, fumaroles, and solfataras.

-In 2004 here was described also a geyser.
+In 2004 here was described one geyser.
 Since then there have been no reports about geyser activity here.

 - T. Scott Bryan, The Geysers of Yellowstone, fourth edition.
 2008.
 Boulder.

 The aim was simple: to assimilate basic geological facts for each African country, in order to give the regional geologist a digestible starting point for future research.
-The book, which is printed in full colour on high quality, glossy paper, is in A4 format and organized into four chapters. … the book is very attractive to a wider audience and shouldn’t miss the office table community.
+The book, which is printed in full color on high-quality, glossy paper, is in A4 format and organized into four chapters. … the book is very attractive to a wider audience and shouldn’t miss the office table community.
 The Geological Atlas of Africa is a worthwhile addition to the regional literature on African geology.